Robert Baratheon's coronation

-The first King of Westeros was Aegon I Targaryen, who conquered six out of seven kingdoms and was anointed in Oldtown.
-For almost 300 years House Targaryen reigned over Westeros until they were brought down in the War of the Usurper, giving rise to the Baratheon Dynasty.
+The first sole king in Westeros was Aegon I Targaryen, who conquered six out of seven kingdoms and was anointed in Oldtown.
+For almost 300 years House Targaryen reigned over Westeros until they were brought down in the War of the Usurper, giving rise to the Baratheon dynasty.

 King in the North